OpenID Federation 1.0

 The following diagram depicts the flow of metadata policy application.

-See the OIDC Federation specification for details about metadata policy.
+See the OpenID Federation specification for details about metadata policy.

 Client Registration